-1.2 Houses, Dojo Points and Lanyards
+1.2 Dojo Points and Lanyards

-Every child that enters the school is assigned to a house (team) and given a lanyard which represents their house.
+Every child that enters the school is given a lanyard.
 Lanyards are to be worn at Good News assemblies.
 They are not to be taken home until the end of year six.

 Every class has a digital dojo account in which each child collects dojo points.
-A child can receive a dojo point for embodying examples of the character muscles and attendance.
-When a dojo point is given, staff tell the child(ren) which of the character muscles they have displayed and what the specific behaviour was.
+A child can receive a dojo point for embodying examples of the Team Tactics and for attendance.
+When a dojo point is given, staff tell the child(ren) which of the Team Tactics they have displayed and what the specific behaviour was.
 A dojo point will also be given to every child present for the register each morning.